-This article describes how to setup a Wi-Fi Access Point, sometimes referred to as AP mode, using open source software Hostapd.
+This article describes how to set up a Wi-Fi Access Point, sometimes mentioned as AP mode, using open-source software Hostapd in Embedded Linux.

 This setup was tested using the following hardware and software:

 Instructions may vary when using other Wi-Fi adapters.

 Steps are provided for configuring AP mode.